ApproxEng/approxeng.input/src/docs/examples/failover.rst

 your bag for some reason.
 As long as the controller has been previously paired with the Pi (or other computer) it'll be possible for your code to find it.

-The example below waits for a controller, prints some details about it, then goes into a loop
+The example below waits for a controller, prints some details about it, then goes into a loop where it prints the values of any active (non-zero) axes, along with any buttons that are pressed.
+If you disconnect the controller, the code will detect this and go back into the search mode.
+If you then (or previously) pair another controller it'll go back into the loop, and so on.

 .. literalinclude:: ../../../scripts/select_binder_resource_example.py
     :language: python